Morphux/Documentation/docs/Infrastructure.md

 └──────────────────────┘
 ```

-oWebsite that list all the packages available on the distribution.
+Website that list all the packages available on the distribution.
 Languages: PHP / HTML / CSS

 ```